LTLA/csawUsersGuide/miscellaneous/peak_selection.md

 date: 19 August 2017
 output:
    html_document:
-     fig.caption: false
+     fig_caption: false
 ---

 # Background

+The 2014 NAR paper (https://doi.org/10.1093/nar/gku351) showed that many _ad hoc_ peak selection strategies result in conservativeness.
+One could consider erring on the side of conservativeness to be acceptable, especially if more DB sites pass the filter.
-This simulation shows that ad hoc peak selection strategies not only result in conservatives (as shown in the NAR 2014 paper), but also loss of type I error control.
+However, this simulation demonstrates that the same strategies can also result in loss of type I error control.
+The possibility of anticonservativeness means that any increased detection from _ad hoc_ strategies cannot be trusted.
 Consider an experimental design with two replicates in each of two conditions.